AlikBook/Docker-TPs-Ivan-Grandi/TP1 Answers Ivan Grandi.md

 **1-4 Why do we need a multistage build?
 And explain each step of this dockerfile.**

 A multistage build is used to save space.
 We can create an image that will build the necessary files for an app to work.
 Then we can create a second image that will directly use the compiled files from the previous image.
-This will save time as we must not build and compile files everytime we want to start  an app.
+This will save time as we won't have to build everything and we can directly compile files everytime we want to start  an app.

 Docker file
 ```